trilogy-group/graphrag-experiments/README.md

 - Interactive visualization using Streamlit and Pyvis
 - Query the knowledge graph using natural language
 - Highlight relevant nodes and relationships in the visualization
+- Temporal weighting of nodes based on document age

+For detailed information about the system architecture and implementation, see [architecture.md](architecture.md).

 ## Setup